 Unaware that she is caught in a way station for troubled souls, Kaleche soon stumbles upon a nearby resort and finds a group of residents playing charades by the pool.
 As they turn to face her, they are not surprised to find her dazed and grasping for answers.
-Nor are they shocked – when they inform her that she is dead – as she bolts from the lodge and races across the desert, only to abruptly collide with an invisible wall that sends her reeling backwards onto the sand.
+Nor are they shocked – when they inform her that she is dead – as she bolts from the lodge in panic and races across the desert, only to abruptly collide with an invisible wall that sends her reeling backwards onto the sand.
 The limbo of kati kati is sealed off by a transparent dome from which there is no evident escape.

 But unlike the savage tensions that overtake other entrapment scenarios – like those in No Exit (1944) and The Exterminating Angel (1963) – there is nothing overtly torturous or condemned about kati kati.
 If anything, it seems the characters could stay forever at this “afterlife resort.”
 There is leisure, company, and physical comforts.
 Whatever the residents of kati kati need, they merely have to write it down on a slip of paper, and, by some mysterious mechanism, it will arrive at their doors the next day.

 It is the characters’ troubled spirits that turn this otherwise calm purgatory into a prison.
 In this sparse borderland, escape by the poolside is possible only for so long before the characters are wrenched back to a bare state of contemplation.
 Ultimately, the only way for them to leave kati kati is to arrange the pieces of their lives into honest reflections on themselves and acknowledge the guilt that overshadows each of their pasts.